Matching Egg Donors With Recipients

 It is sometimes possible to match you with a couple who would like to know identifying information about you.
 If you would also like this, then let us know and we will try and find you someone who feels the same way.
 We will however never disclose identifying information about either side without clear written consent from both parties beforehand.

 If identifying information is to be disclosed, this will be managed by the Licensed Treatment Centre where the recipients are registered.
-A counsellor will discuss with you the level of information given and how, when and where it will occur, and everyone involved will be expected to undergo counselling sessions.Register interestDownload our info pack
+A counsellor will discuss with you the level of information given and how, when and where it will occur, and everyone involved will be expected to undergo counselling sessions.Register interestDownload our information

 The first doctors appointment